 If a prolonged excused absence is anticipated, parents may call the school and ask for homework assignments, as well as necessary books and workbooks.
 Please allow time for the message to be delivered to the teacher by the administrative staff, and for the teacher to prepare the materials to be picked up.
-The homework assignments may be picked up from school personnel at the glass front doors between the hours of 9 am-3 pm (buzz the school office upon arrival) unless other arrangements have been made in advance.
+The homework assignments may be picked up from the front office between the hours of 9 am-3 pm (buzz the school office upon arrival) unless other arrangements have been made in advance.